 - Give it a few folds onto itself and pat it about 1 1/2 to 2 inches thick.

 - Using a round cutter dipped in flour, cut circles.
+See Notes below for comment on cutter size.
 Continue dipping in flour to prevent sticking every time you cut a scone.

 - Put them on the baking sheets spacing a bit, and put them in the freezer for 5 minutes.